-Tonkotsu ramen is one of the most popular styles of ramen in Japan.
-The soup is made from pork (and often chicken) bones, resulting in a creamy and incredibly rich broth.
+The soup is made from pork (and sometimes chicken) bones, resulting in a creamy and incredibly rich broth.
 Typically, tonkotsu ramen is topped with chashu, a style of prepared pork belly.
 Black garlic oil is a common, though somewhat hard to find, topping for tonkotsu (and despite its name is not made from black garlic but rather from burnt garlic).
 Soy marinated soft-boiled eggs are a staple in any kind of traditional ramen, and tonkotsu is no exception.
-Green onion is a very common topping for tonkotsu, and some other veggies you may see include baby bok choy and bamboo shoots.
+Green onion is a very common topping for tonkotsu, and some other veggies you may see include baby bok choy, bamboo shoots, pickled ginger, and wood ear fungus.

 My Take on Tonkotsu Ramen

-As detailed below, I use premade ingredients for both the broth and noodles in this recipe.
-For me, this is a bit surprising, but I’ve been able to find such high quality options that the choice to use them is clear.
-Making homemade tonkotsu broth is a 24 hour+ long process, which would be worth it if these premade soup stocks were not so dang good.
-Both the Somi and Kikkoman soups are better than tonkotsu broth I’ve been served at many restaurants, and they only take a few minutes to prepare.
-The same goes for the premium frozen ramen noodles, they are better noodles than what I’ve had at a number of restaurants, and much better than what I was able to make myself from scratch.
+The same goes for the premium frozen ramen noodles, they are better noodles than what I've had at a number of restaurants, and much better than what I was able to make myself from scratch.
 These ingredients may not be available in your area, but if they are, I highly encourage taking advantage of them!
 By taking the shortcut on those ingredients, I free up enough time to make the black garlic oil (nearly impossible to find for sale in the US) and the marinated eggs, which must be prepared fresh.

-As pictured is my favorite way to prepare this dish, but that doesn’t mean I make it that way every time.
-Since the broth and noodles are ready to go at any time, sometimes I’ll throw this meal together on short notice and skip the black garlic oil and marinated eggs that require some extra planning and effort.
+As pictured is my favorite way to prepare this dish, but that doesn't mean I make it that way every time.
+Since the broth and noodles are ready to go at any time, sometimes I'll throw this meal together on short notice and skip the black garlic oil and marinated eggs that require some extra planning and effort.
 Just cooking the tenderloin and warming up the broth and noodles is a very low-effort weeknight meal.
-Sometimes I even use pork tenderloin that I’ve already cooked and frozen, making the whole dish come together in about 10 minutes.
-You can read more about freezing precooked pork tenderloin on the Hoisin Glazed Pork Tenderloin recipe page.
+Sometimes I even use pork tenderloin that I've already cooked and frozen, making the whole dish come together in about 10 minutes.
+You can read more about freezing precooked pork tenderloin on the Hoisin Glazed Pork Tenderloin or Smoked Pork Tenderloin recipe pages.

 Key Tips – Tenderloin Tonkotsu Ramen